makermovement/WebResearcherJS/README.md

 ### Controls

-Select some region in the webpage
+Load bookmarklet on the webpage you would like to annotate and select some region in the webpage.
 - **Ctrl + 1**: Create note near selection
   - Right click on any note to destroy it.
   - Shift and drag with mouse to move the note to anywhere else